 In recent years there has been an explosion in World Street Foods.
 The foods sold traditionally on the street were at one time something local, peculiar to a country and the tourist as a taste of authenticity.
-That has changed, many street foods are now incorporated into mainstream foods and have left the street and appear on restaurant menus and home cooking, There is also a growth in ready-meals, so street food once a fast food now hits the supermarket shelves and the (often) the microwave.
+That has changed, many street foods are now incorporated into mainstream foods and appear on restaurant menus and home cooking,

-In...
-France, the bustling world of restaurants and cafes in France have a reputation for being a delight for gourmets, and the street food is no different; this style of food is indigenous the cities and towns of the country and was and is a favorite way to eat; think French markets.
-From freshly made crepes to lamb sausage or ham and butter sandwiches, street food in France's metropolitan areas and villages has a multitude of international flavors served up with distinctive French flair.
-It did not need a food trend to make it popular.
+In France, the bustling world of restaurants and cafes in France have a reputation for being a delight for gourmets, and the street food is no different.
+From... freshly made crepes to lamb sausage or ham and butter sandwiches, street food in France's metropolitan areas and villages has a multitude of international flavors served up with distinctive French flair.

 01 of 09

 Jambon beurre is more than just a ham and butter sandwich, it is the marriage between the classic baguette, good French butter and high-quality ham.
-It is the stuff of picnics, lunches and great street food.
+The stuff of picnics, lunches and great street food.

 02 of 09